Kim Seung-hyuk

 Kim Seung-hyuk (김승혁; born 5 April 1986) is a South Korean professional golfer.

+Career

 Kim plays on the Japan Golf Tour and Korean Tour.
 In 2014, he won the SK Telecom Open and the Kolon Korea Open, both co-sanctioned by the Korean and OneAsia Tours, and the Top Cup Tokai Classic on the Japan Golf Tour.
 He finished 2014 as the leading money winner on both the Korean Tour and the OneAsia Tour and 16th on the Japan Golf Tour.